All Episodes

 You don't think that if there are, if I'm right in my prediction that there are terror cells in this country, you don't think we're going to hear from these people coming up somewhere down the line?

-And when we or if we go out and try to find the 10 million Joe Biden unvetted illegal immigrants, what are the odds we're going to find a million?
+And if we go out and try to find the 10 million Joe Biden unvetted illegal immigrants, what are the odds we're going to find a million?

 Probably next to zero.